Prettyhtml/prettyhtml/README.md

 ## Features

+- Indentation based primary on node-level + tag length, not content.
 - Can parse Angular, Vue or HTML5 templates.
 - Formats embedded content with [prettier](https://github.com/prettier/prettier) with respect to your local settings.
 - Doesn't change the behaviour of your attributes and tags.